 PFRS 1 (Amendment), Government Loans, effective January 1, 2013.
-These amendments add an exception to the retrospective application of PFRS.
-First-time adopters are required to apply the requirements in PFRS 9, Financial Instruments (If PFRS 9 is not yet adopted, references to PFRS 9 in the amendments shall be read as references to PAS 39, Financial Instruments: Recognition and Measurement) and PAS 20, Accounting for Government Grants and Disclosure of Government Assistance prospectively to government loans existing at the date of transition to PFRS.
-This new standard will not have an impact on the Company's financial statements.
+These amendments add an exception to the retrospective application of PFRSs.
+First-time adopters are required to apply for the requirements in PFRS 9, Financial Instruments (If PFRS 9 is not yet adopted, references to PFRS 9 in the amendments shall be read as references to PAS 39, Financial Instruments: Recognition and Measurement) and PAS 20, Accounting for Government Grants and Disclosure of Government Assistance prospectively to government loans existing at the date of transition to PFRSs.
+The adoption of the amendment has no significant impact on the Company's financial statements.

 PFRS 7 (Amendment), Disclosures-Offsetting Financial Assets and Financial Liabilities, effective January 1, 2013.
-These amendments involves the revision of the required disclosures to include information that will enable users to evaluate the effect or potentially effect of netting arrangements on an entity's financial position.
+These amendments involve the revision of the required disclosures to include information that will enable users to evaluate the effect or potentially effect of netting arrangements on an entity's financial position.
 The amended standard shall be applied for annual periods beginning on or after January 1, 2013 and interim periods within those annual periods.
-The Company has yet to assess the full impact of the amendments and intends to adopt the amendment beginning January 1, 2013.
+The amendment has no significant impact on the Company's financial statements.